tomaash/react-example-filmdb/README.md

 **Koa** will be our server for the server side rendering, we use **alt** for our Flux architecture and **react-router** for routing in our app.

 With **iso** as helper we can populate **alt** flux stores before the first rendering and have a complete async isomorphic React application.

+For a more comprehensive guide to the source code, see [wiki](https://github.com/tomaash/react-example-filmdb/wiki)

 ## Flux